Does a VPN protect you from hackers?

 Kill switch

-A kill switch is another key security feature to help shield you from hackers.
+A kill switch is another key security feature to help shield you from malicious hackers.
 Most premium VPNs include a kill switch, which immediately disconnects you from the internet if your VPN connection drops.

 It will protect you from ever accidentally doing something online without protection.
 If your VPN suddenly disconnected without a kill switch, you might not notice and continue browsing online without protection for your IP address or online activity.